aptivate/inaspmaterials/src/Network_Management/Unit_9_Making_a_Difference/Unit_9_Presentation.rst

 Solving congestion problems
 ---------------------------

+* Reduce waste (botnets, worms, updates, packet loss)
 * Buy more bandwidth
 * Optimise the efficiency of the circuit
-* Reduce wasting of bandwidth (botnets, worms, packet loss)
 * Charge by usage (tolls)
 * Censor/block some websites or types of traffic
 * Shift "undesirable" traffic out of business hours